 Projects that received funding from RPOSD grant programs must be maintained and operated in perpetuity.
-Proposition A and Measure A provides funding to help supplement the agency's operating costs.
+Proposition A and Measure A provides funding to help supplement the agency's maintenance and servicing costs for the RPOSD grant funded project.

 Eligibility for Maintenance and Servicing funds require a project to be completed and its grant to be closed.
 Grantees must use M&S funding from Proposition A first before using M&S funds from Measure A.